Automations

 Available components

-Contact added to list — Activates on list addition
+Contact added to list — Activates when a new user is added to your list.

-Contact removed from list — Triggers on list removal
+Contact removed from list — Triggers when a contact is removed from your list.

-Add to List(s) — Assign to one or more lists
+Add to List(s) — Assign a contact to one or more lists.

-Remove from List(s) — Remove from specific lists
+Remove from List(s) — Remove a contact from one or more lists.

 Triggering via API Event